Bondelswarts Rebellion: Assessments

 Writing in 1952, General Smuts’ own son summarises the affair as follows: "The Bondelswarts … refused to pay a certain tax and were openly defiant.
 After persuasion had failed, they were briskly bombed into submission by aircraft, a small number being killed in the process.
 Serious charges were made against the authorities concerned, and later the Permanent Mandates Commission … declined to accept the Administrator's version of the incident and demanded a more authoritative account of the operations.
 Though they accepted this, and a reassurance and explanation by my father … the Bondelswarts affair nevertheless left a bad taste."

-In the final analysis, it was the disproportionate military and organisational resources of the state that brought about the end of resistance in Nambia in the 1920s.
+In the final analysis, it was the disproportionate military and organisational resources of the state that brought about the end of resistance in Namibia in the 1920s.
 The aeroplane changed the whole complexion of guerrilla warfare in the territory and provided a powerful symbol of colonial supremacy with which to intimidate the colonised.
 Aircraft had been used not only to effect the swift suppression of the Bondelswart rebellion and to intimidate the Rehoboth rebels, but also to impress upon other indigenous communities the military power of the colonial state.
 The helpless confusion and bewilderment that followed the bombing of the Bondelswarts was summed up by their leader, Jacobus Christian: “Wy hadden geen plannen omdat die vliegmachines ons bedonderd geshoten hadden” ("we had no plans because the flying machines shot us up so devastatingly".

 Lewis sums up the affair as follows.
 The Bondelswarts days of complete independence were not long gone, and only in the early 1920s was there any appreciable white settlement in their area.
 It was then, while they watched their lands being irrevocably divided up amongst whites, that with the increased white settlement came stricter and more burdensome laws.
 The rebellion was the last stand of a people driven to frustration and poverty.
 The Bondelswarts fought a futile battle against the inexorable advance of white military power, and in this sense their ultimate revolt and defeat was inevitable.